guardian/subscriptions-frontend/README.md

    ```

 1. Run `./nginx/setup.sh`
+1. Compile the required assets with `grunt compile`
 1. Download our private keys from the `subscriptions-private` S3 bucket.
 You will need an AWS account so ask another dev.

     If you have the AWS CLI set up you can run